 We still need more volunteers from nearly every Adamthwaite line!

-Contact me to discover if you qualify for one of our FREE or subsidised test kits.
+read the How you can help page to discover if you qualify for one of our FREE or subsidised test kits.

 Our VIOLET, OLIVE and GREY volunteers' results show them to belong to the R-M269 haplogroup which is most common around the north-western fringes of Britain and Ireland.
 The YELLOW, BLUE and TEAL line volunteers' results (which are a good match, indicating that they definitely share a common male line ancestor who lived between 12 and 24 generations ago) belong to the E-M35 haplogroup which is a much rarer group in the UK, but does occur in Cumberland and Westmorland.

 You can view migration maps showing how each of these haplogroups spread from modern Man's first origins in East Africa 60,000 years ago, and see detailed results of all tests as soon as they arrive on the Adamthwaite Project page of the Family Tree DNA website.